UIKit0/MathParser/README.md

 - *MathParserLib*: implements the math expression parsing and evaluation functionality.
 - *MathParserService*: exposes the functionality as a *WCF* service.
 - *ParserServiceHost*: hosts the service and waits for clients to connect.
-- *ParserClient*: connects to the service and sends math expression for evaluation.
+- *ParserClient*: GUI which connects to the service and sends math expression for evaluation.

 The following video demonstrates the use of the client application:
 **[View demonstration video](http://youtu.be/7wdAIWGz_kA)**